Food, shelter and clothing are necessary fundamentals that everyone should have.

 F. The 10 Best Survival Tent Guide

-Water should be the first thing in your mind, because without it you’ll only last a few days.
+Water should be the first thing on your mind because without it you’ll only last a few days.
 You can go without food for far longer (2 to 3 weeks) but then that becomes important too.
 Without food and water, your physiology drops and it all goes downhill from there.

 You’ll be lucky to find natural-made shelters where you are, but a sound plan involves bringing along or having the knowledge to make your own.
 Most of the time you won’t have the energy, the tools or the luxury of building one, so the next best thing to consider is a tent.